falcosan/mcp/README.md

 npm install
 ```

-3. Create a `.env` file in the server directory with your Meilisearch configuration:
+3. Create a `.env` with your Meilisearch configuration:

 ```
 MEILISEARCH_HOST=http://localhost:7700